YggdrasilSchneiderSoftwareSolutions/RaspberryPi/README.md

 # RaspberryPi
-Collection of Raspberry Pi Scripts and Programms
+Collection of Raspberry Pi Scripts and Programs